Blazemeter/CorrelationRecorder/docs/src/guide/README.md

 - Automated correlation detection and suggestions for faster and more accurate test script creation
 - Preloaded SIEBEL templates for convenience and faster test script creation
-- Auto install, download and update repositories for a convenient and hassle-free team collaboration
+- Auto install, download and update repositories for convenient and hassle-free team collaboration
 - Easy customization options for efficient test script creation and increased productivity
 - Customizable correlations to match your specific testing needs and requirements
 - Shareable templates to streamline team collaboration and accelerate project development